Jman012/Wasserflug-tvOS/README.md

 ## Beta Testing

-If you would like to enter the beta testing via Test Flight for Wasserflug or to receive advanced updated, please use this Test Flist invite link: https://testflight.apple.com/join/aYwKPFNF.
+If you would like to enter the beta testing via Test Flight for Wasserflug or to receive advanced updates, please use this Test Flist invite link: https://testflight.apple.com/join/aYwKPFNF.

 ## Development